Accelize/drm/doc/drm_library_integration.rst

 To compile the DRM Lib with Petalinux:

-# Create a new 'accelizedrm' app in your petalinux project:
+# Create a new 'libaccelize-drm' app in your petalinux project:

 .. code-block:: bash
     :caption: bash

-    $ petalinux-create -p <PROJECT_PATH> -t apps --template install -n accelizedrm --enable
+    $ petalinux-create -p <PROJECT_PATH> -t apps --template install -n libaccelize-drm --enable

-# Replace the whole content of the recipe in <PROJECT_PATH>/project-spec/meta-user/recipes-apps/accelizedrm/accelizedrm.bb by this one:
+# Replace the whole content of the recipe in <PROJECT_PATH>/project-spec/meta-user/recipes-apps/libaccelize-drm/libaccelize-drm.bb by this one:

 .. code-block:: bash
     :caption: bash

     #
-    # This file is the accelizedrm recipe.
+    # This file is the libaccelize-drm recipe.
     #

     SUMMARY = "Accelize DRM Library"